Great Crested Newt Survey: Protected Species Surveys

 What is a Great Crested Newt Survey?

 A Great Crested Newt Survey is a protected species survey method which can be undertaken to detect the presence or absence of Great Crested Newts on or close to a development site.
 Some traditional survey methods for detecting whether newts are present include torching and pitfall traps and bottle trapping.
-EDNA Surveys are a newer survey method which involves the analysis of water samples to determine whether there is environmental DNA from Great Crested Newts present in an environment, such as a pond or other body of water.

 When and Why are Great Crested Newt Surveys Required?

 A survey for great crested newts should be undertaken if there are suggestions that great crested newts will be impacted by the planned development.
-This species is likely to be present in areas where there is a freshwater pond or other aquatic habitats within 250 meters of the development site, or if the site includes woodland, hedgerows, refuges, scrub, or grassland, and a survey will therefore be required.
+This species is likely to be present in areas where there is a freshwater pond or other aquatic habitats within 250 meters of the development site or if the site includes woodland, hedgerows, refuges, scrub, or grassland, and a survey will therefore be required.

 Great Crested Newt Survey Methodology